Ryū ga Gotoku Kenzan!

-is an action-adventure video game developed and published by Sega for the PlayStation 3.
+is a 2008 action-adventure video game developed and published by Sega for the PlayStation 3.
 It is a jidaigeki-themed spin-off game in the Like a Dragon series.
-It was unveiled at the Tokyo Game Show 2007 and released in 2008.
+It was unveiled at the Tokyo Game Show 2007 and released exclusively in Japan on March 6, 2008.

-A second Like a Dragon series spin-off set in samurai era, Ryū ga Gotoku Ishin!, was released in 2014 on both the PlayStation 3 and the PlayStation 4 systems.
-Ishin! is set two centuries later than Kenzan!, hence the plots are not related to each other since both games focus on different characters, the historical figures of Sakamoto Ryōma (1836–1867) and Miyamoto Musashi (1584–1645) respectively.
+Kenzan! is a dramatic telling of the life of the historical figure Miyamoto Musashi, who retired and adopted a new identity, but is later drawn into a new conflict where he must hunt down an imposter using his namesake.
+A second Like a Dragon series spin-off set in samurai era, Ryū ga Gotoku Ishin!, was released in 2014 on both the PlayStation 3 and the PlayStation 4 systems, though Ishin! is set two centuries later than Kenzan! and is not considered a narrative sequel.